-The Watchtower excommunicates or 'disfellowships' JW's who don't obey the Society's rules.
-The rules are written in such a way that anyone can get disfellowshipped if they challenge the authority of God's organization, the Watchtower.
+The JW organization excommunicates or 'disfellowships' JW's who don't obey the Society's rules.
+The rules are written in such a way that anyone can get disfellowshipped if they challenge the authority of God's organization.

 Jehovah's Witnesses 'disassociate' themselves by having a blood transfusion, supporting another church, getting involved in politics, or resigning from the organization.